 NOTE: This page contains Amazon.com affiliate links that compensate the owner of this site - but they do not impact the price you pay.
 Learn More.

-They’re available in varying capacities to suit different requirements and operations, which means that there’s a model out there that perfectly suits your needs!
+They’re available in a wide range of capacities to suit different requirements, which means that there’s a model out there that will perfectly suit your needs.

 Who Should Buy an Undercounter Ice Maker?

-Undercounter or built-in ice makers are ideal for individuals who want to make a large quantity of ice in a short amount of time.
+Undercounter or built-in ice makers are ideal for people who want to make a large quantity of ice in a short amount of time.

-However, the best models are still compact enough to seamlessly fit and integrate into the kitchen without crowding the available space.
+The best models are compact enough to seamlessly fit and integrate into your kitchen or wet bar without crowding limited space.

-Although their heavyweight makes them a bit difficult to install, they are the perfect option for individuals who want to make a large quantity of ice.
+Although their heavy weight & dedicated water/drainage lines can make them more difficult to install, they are the perfect option for individuals who want to make a large quantity of ice.